justinaskav/phd-guide/docs/en/studies/about-phd.md

 independent scientific research and experimental development and solve scientific problems.

+Doctoral studies are reglamented by the [Regulations of Doctoral Studies at Vilnius University](https://www.vu.lt/site_files/DRS/Doctoral_Studies/Regulations_of_Doctoral_Studies_EN_2020-10-06.pdf).
+Relevant articles of the Regulations will be cited in this page.

 ## Doctoral Committees and Programmes

 The doctoral studies in a certain scientific field are formed by the doctoral committee - a group of high-ranking scientists - and the implementation of the studies and research is supervised by it.
-It`s main tasks are:
+It's main tasks are:

 - to ensure a high scientific standard of the defended dissertations;
 - to propose and approve amendments to the doctoral study programmes;